 A Star made out of Cogs and Machinery parts, you could say it's very steampunk.

-So the Techno Materia is a materia that allows you to summon forth machinery and machinery parts to attack or help you depending on what you summon it for.
+So the Cog Materia is a materia that allows you to summon forth machinery and machinery parts to attack or help you depending on what you summon it for.
 This can be things like Robots, Conveyer Belts, Turrets, man if it's a machine you can summon it hither.
 These things are just whatever your little CPU wants and more.

 When combining the Cog Materia with others it allows for the effects of the machine to be altered in a way more suited to the Combined Materia, with Cure Materia you could summon forth a First Aid Buddy, with a Water Materia you could bring a Power Washer into existence, the skies the limit with a Wind Materia and Cog Materia in hand.